avnet-iotconnect/avnet-iotconnect.github.io/documentation/iotconnect/subscription/subscription.md

 ## Free Trial

-A 2 month "Test Drive" trial plan is available through the [IoTConnect Subscription](https://subscription.iotconnect.io/subscribe) page.
+A 2-month "Test Drive" trial plan is available through the [IoTConnect Subscription](https://subscription.iotconnect.io/subscribe) page.
 This version allows up to 5 devices, 5 users, and 30K messages per month, and does not require a credit card for registration.

 ## Avnet Employees